douganson/connector-bridge-container-installer/README.md

    iotub - instantiate a bridge for Microsoft IoTHub

    aws - instantiate a bridge for AWS IoT

+   generic-mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto

 Once completed, the selected bridge runtime will be running.
 You can then: